 Reported rate of bowel ischemia after embolization ranged from 0% to 22% in the literature[8,12,17].
 In this study, no patient developed bowel infarction.
 To avoid bowel infarction after embolization, careful technique and preparation for turning down the embolization are pivotal, particularly when a suitable catheter position cannot be achieved[14,18,19].
-Nevertheless, it is also important to choose suitable embolic agent.
-Various options are available for embolic agent, which include microcoils, gelform, and PVA, and the outcome also varies according to which material is chosen and how it is utilized.
-Gelfoam is used as temporary embolic agent and is relatively safe, but it is not conductive to complete embolization and the rate of recurrent bleedings is higher than other embolic agents.
+Nevertheless, it is also important to choose a suitable embolic agent.
+Various options are available for embolic agent, which include microcoils, gelfoam, and PVA, and the outcome also varies according to which material is chosen and how it is utilized.
+Gelfoam is used as a temporary embolic agent and is relatively safe, but it is not conductive to complete embolization and the rate of recurrent bleedings is higher than other embolic agents.
 PVA particles achieve rapid and complete embolization of target artery, regardless of the artery type and diameter.
 However, the complication rate is higher than other agents owing to the high risk of non-target embolization.
 Microcoils are the embolic agents used in 10 of 26 patients.
-They can be clearly seen on the lateral fluoroscopic image, and are easily and accurately positioned.
+They can be clearly seen on the lateral fluoroscopic image and are easily and accurately positioned.
 Although we used gelfoam fragments and PVA particle safely and successfully, there are also some disadvantages of these agents.
 For example, they are not so radiopaque that the final resting position cannot be easily controlled, which increases the difficulty to manipulate the quantity of the agents.
-We performed embolization with gelfoam fragments and PVA particles, which is a less tightly controlled procedure than embolization with microcoils, being more likely to trigger bowel infarction.
+We performed embolization with gelfoam fragments and PVA particles, which is a less tightly controlled procedure than embolization with microcoils and is more likely to trigger bowel infarction.

-In summary, our results suggest that super-selective arterial embolization for acute lower gastrointestinal hemorrhage is effective and safe.
+In summary, our results suggest that super-selective arterial embolization for acute lower GI hemorrhage is effective and safe.
 This procedure should be the initial treatment in patients who suffer severe bleeding that requires angiography and have indication for super-selective catheterization.
 With super-selective embolization, the risk of symptomatic bowel ischemia can be minimalized.

 ARTICLE HIGHLIGHTS